react-declarative/react-declarative/NOTES.md

 }
 ```

 This code do the same but It defenitely more extendable (declarative way).
 For example, we can split the single long procedure to multiple handlers placed in different hooks.
-I have seen the similar solution in some project with live preview of [AutoCAD 3D model](https://www.autodesk.co.uk/products/autocad-architecture)
+I have seen the similar solution in some project with live previewed [AutoCAD 3D model](https://www.autodesk.co.uk/products/autocad-architecture)

 MyForm/MyForm.tsx
 ```typescript